jmscslgroup/transfer_pkg/README.md

 ```

 Testing controllers in SWIL requires Simulated vehicles.
 We use Steer package for vehicle simulation.
 In addition to that, we will need a few more packages.
 Clone following repositories in the `src` directory of your catkin workspace.
-These packages are also common for HWIL testing.
 For this instruction, I am assuming, your catkin workspace is the directory `~/catkin_ws` but you should modify the instruction as per your situation.

 ```